directus/directus/.changeset/modern-boxes-sin.md

 "@directus/app": patch
 ---

-Fix issue where App was not fully taking rate limit into consideration
+Fixed issue where App was not fully taking rate limit into consideration